Hemp vs. CBD—What’s the Difference?

 Ever wonder why hemp seed oil is cheap and CBD oil is expensive?
 Well, now you know why.
 These PCR hemp strains are far more expensive to produce than industrial hemp.
 In fact, even the seeds are priced on a per-seed basis and sell for as much as a dollar for a single seed.
 Industrial hemp seeds, on the other hand, can be purchased by the pound for relatively little money.

 As with marijuana, the cultivation of PCR hemp requires extreme attention to detail.
 This plant requires a wider variety of nutrients and far more water and sunlight to grow properly and produce potent buds.
 Chemical pesticides and fertilizers are generally not used on these crops, further increasing costs.

-Laboratory testing is mandatory at every stage of growth to assure that a crop falls below the 0.3% THC limit and is free of contaminants.
+Laboratory testing is mandatory at every stage of growth to ensure that a crop falls below the 0.3% THC limit and is free of contaminants.
 The final product must be tested to determine the levels of CBD and other cannabinoids.

 All this attention to detail costs money, and it adds up.
 But we’re sure you’ll agree that it’s worth every penny.
 (On a side note, the price of CBD oil is not unreasonable.
 It is on par with the price of other essential oils such as lavender or eucalyptus.)